gvwilson/sdxjs/src/data-table/index.md

 The best answer is to conduct some [% i "experiments" %]experiments[% /i %].
 To see how to do this,
-we will take a look several ways to implement data tables with one or more named columns and zero or more rows.
+we will take a look at several ways to implement data tables with one or more named columns and zero or more rows.
 Each row has one value for each column, and all the values in a column have the same type